 October 2016 (dates TBA)

 (organized by the Manitoba Arts Network)

 Showcase submission deadline: May

 Manitoba Showcase is an annual event, held in a different location each year, where a selection of artists perform for an audience of up to 100 Manitoba rural and northern presenters seeking to book acts to tour to their communities.
 Following the performance, artists (or their representation) have the opportunity to meet presenters and distribute their promotional material in the Contact Room.
 It is not uncommon for an artist who is well received at the Manitoba Showcase to book a sizable performance tour throughout rural and northern Manitoba.
 Additionally, many Showcase artists have found that they receive up to four years of on-going booking enquiries based on a single slot at our Showcase.

 Canadian Music Week

-Now in its 29th year, CANADIAN MUSIC WEEK is recognized as one of the premier entertainment events in North America focusing on the business of music.
-We bring together Sound Recording, New Media and Broadcast for one spectacular week of events… Combining informative, intensive conferences, cutting edge trade exhibition, award shows, film festival and Canada’s biggest New Music Festival.
+Canadian Music Week is recognized as one of the premier entertainment events in North America focusing on the business of music.
+We bring together Sound Recording, New Media and Broadcast for one spectacular week of events.
+Combining informative, intensive conferences, cutting edge trade exhibition, award shows, film festival and Canada’s biggest New Music Festival.
 Canadian Music Fest spans 5 nights of performances, with more than 800 showcasing bands at 60 live music venues in downtown Toronto.
-All convention functions take place at Toronto’s Fairmont Royal York Hotel.

 INDIE (Independent) Music Awards